Age of Information for Updates with Distortion: Constant and Age-Dependent Distortion Constraints: Conclusions and Discussion

 In this paper, we considered the concept of status updating with update packets subject to distortion.
 In this model, updates are generated at the information provider (transmitter) following an update generation process that involves collecting data and performing computations.
 The distortion in each update decreases with the processing time during update generation at the transmitter; while processing longer generates a better-precision update, the long processing time increases the age of information.
-This implies that there is a trade-off between precision (quality) of information and freshness of information.
+This implies that there is a trade-off between precision (quality) of information and age (freshness) of information.
 The system may be designed to strike a desired balance between quality and freshness of information.
 In this paper, we determined this design, by solving for the optimum update scheme subject to a desired distortion level.

 We considered the case where the maximum allowed distortion does not depend on the current age, i.e., is a constant, and the case where the maximum allowed distortion depends on the current age.
-For this case, we considered two sub-cases, where the maximum allowed distortion is an increasing function and a decreasing function of the current age.
+For this case, we considered two sub-cases, where the maximum allowed distortion is a decreasing function and an increasing function of the current age.

+Finally, we note that while we formulated the allowable distortion constraint using the \emph{current age at the receiver}, we could similarly formulate it by using \emph{time elapsed since the last requested update}.
+Specifically, we could use the constraint $c_i\geq \alpha s_i$ instead of the constraint $c_i \geq \alpha y_i$ in (\ref{problem4}) and the constraint $c_i\geq c-\alpha s_i$ instead of the constraint $c_i\geq c-\alpha y_i$ in (\ref{problem6}).
+We note that these two considerations are similar: If the receiver has not requested an update for a long time (large $s_i$), its current age will be high (large $y_i$).
+Due to space limitations and in order to avoid repetitive arguments, in this paper, we only considered the case where the distortion constraint depends on the instantaneous age $y_i$ at the receiver at the time of requesting a new update.